 DUI Classes are 3 days and are taught most weekends: Saturday 9am to 6pm, Sunday 9am-6pm, and Monday 6pm-10pm.
-You can now attend Remote Classroom through Zoom.
+You can now attend Remote Classroom through Zoom or In-Person.
 There is no need for you to come to our office for any part of our course.

 Emergency Rule allowing Remote Classroom Instruction